Starting a blog for the first time is an amazing, yet intimidating experience.

 To do that, I reached out to my network to see if anyone had a contact there with an editor.
 Turns out, they did!
 That got me an in.
 Here’s my post:

-What if you don’t have a network?
-What if you’re just starting off?
+What if you don’t have a network when starting a blog?
+What if you’re just starting from scratch?

 My good friend Aaron Orendorff talks about that exact problem during his interview on the Rebel Growth podcast.
 It’s worth a listen!